Your career starts here.

 NOTE: the information in these tables is based on current tuition rates.
 The amounts listed for future years will change because tuition typically increases 2-4% per year.

 The general fee supports Union campus infrastructure that is necessary for learning and enrichment of all students.

 The program fee helps support the ancillary functions of the PA program including but not limited to: housing for remote clinical locations, patient simulations, software management fees, testing fees, guest lecture remuneration, offsite instruction, and association membership for students.

 Potential additional costs

 Books: You can buy books through our bookstore, online or from friends.
 Often times books are cheaper rented or used.
-Beginning in summer 2019, most required textbooks will be available digitally, with no additional cost to the student.
+Most required textbooks are available digitally, with no additional cost to the student.
 We recommend budgeting $1,625 (maximum cost for new textbooks) annually if you prefer in-hand (as opposed to digital) textbooks.

 Medical Equipment: Each incoming student will make a one-time medical equipment purchase costing approximately $1,500.
 This equipment must be obtained during the first fall semester.

 Computer: A laptop computer with internet access is required of all PA students and is necessary upon matriculation into the PA Program.